 - Educating the employees on how to identify the presence of an unsafe substance in the place of work by smell, appearance.

-- Punishment of defaulters.
-The strategy could go this way:
+Punishment of defaulters.
+The strategy could go either of this ways:

 – Employee involved will be taken out from dangerous circumstance right away, the manager will officially review act using the worker disciplinary activity structure.
 Manager will re-train the worker and archive this preparation on the disciplinary activity structure.
 Discipline will be meted out on the offender; or